 - The Bowery Boys consisted of the smart leader (Leo Gorcey), the dumb follower (Huntz Hall) and a bunch of generic guys like David Gorcey who were just there to flesh out the gang.
 This trope was recycled when the Bowery Boys were recycled for animated cartoons as the Anthill Mob (in Wacky Races and The Perils of Penelope Pitstop).
 "Boss" was Leo Gorcey, "Dingaling" was Huntz Hall, and the rest of the Anthill Mob were just the generic guys.

 - Toll Road from The Expendables, played by Randy Couture.
 He has no distinctive qualities whatsoever, or any memorable dialogue at all.
+His only noted trait is his cauliflower ear, which Couture has in real life.

 - Jack Hunter on Boy Meets World.
 Came to the show late, when the cast dynamics were pretty much already set up, and other than the fact that his character was richer than everyone else, they didn't establish much personality for him.
 He was there basically to react to the humorous things Eric would do.